sirbread/emojibot/README.md

 # emojibot
-a fun custom emoji manager for discord. add, remove, and react with custom/animated emojis the faster (and no nitro) way :D
+a fun custom emoji manager for discord. add, remove, and react with custom/animated emojis the faster (and no nitro) way :D <br>
+**not intended for bigger servers. that can be _very_ problematic.**

 ## features
 - emoji managment: